ydkhatri/nska_deserialize/README.md

 ```

 ### Change log
+**v1.5.1**
+Minor bug fix - Empty NSKeyedArchive will not raise an exception if it is valid.

 **v1.5.0**
 Minor bug fix - If root level element was NULL, this would create an invalid plist as None/NULL values are not allowed in plists.
 This now converts it to a blank string.
 New option `format=dict` will return a dictionary at the top level of a plist instead of the default list format (Thanks @cvandeplas - Christophe Vandeplas).